devgabrielcoman/scriptexchange-aliasengine/README.md

 ## Build from source

-If you'd linke to build from source, these are the steps to follow:
+If you'd linke to build locally, these are the steps to follow:

 You must have the [Go Programming Language](https://go.dev/) installed.